PandaTechAM/Public-API-Documentations/e-bak/e-bak.md

 }
 ```

 ### 1.4.1.
-Error Fields Explained
+Key Points

 - **TraceId:** A unique identifier for the request, useful for debugging and tracing the request flow.
-- **Instance:** Provides context about the API call, including the HTTP method, the client's IP address, and the endpoint accessed.
+- **Instance:** Provides context about the API call, including the HTTP method, the client's IP address, and the
+  endpoint accessed.
 - **StatusCode:** The HTTP status code associated with the error (e.g., `400` for bad requests).
 - **Type:** A brief description of the error type, such as `BadRequestException`.
 - **Errors:** A detailed breakdown of specific errors encountered.
-This section can include multiple key-value pairs, with each key representing a field that caused an error and its corresponding error message.
+This section can include multiple key-value pairs,
+  with each key representing a field that caused an error and its corresponding error message.
-- **Note:** The `Errors` object can contain multiple entries, and the fields listed will depend on the nature of the error.
+- **Note:** The `Errors` object can contain multiple entries, and the fields listed will depend on the nature of the
+  error.
-- **Message:** A general message describing the error, often indicating why the request was invalid or could not be processed.
+- **Message:** A general message describing the error, often indicating why the request was invalid or could not be

-### 1.4.2.
-Handling Errors

-When you encounter an error response:

-- Check the `StatusCode` to understand the nature of the error (e.g., client-side or server-side error).
+  processed.

-- Refer to the `Errors` object for detailed information about what went wrong.
-This can guide you in correcting the request.
+Ensure to check the `StatusCode` and `Errors` object for debugging and resolving issues.
+Utilize the `TraceId` when
-- Use the `TraceId` for any debugging or when contacting support for assistance.

-This standardized error structure is designed to provide comprehensive and actionable information to help you quickly identify and resolve issues in your API requests.
+seeking support.

 ## 1.5.
-Authentication and Authorization
+Authentication & Authorization

 ### 1.5.1.
 User Authentication